-Our students' wellbeing is of utmost importance and as well as encouraging a culture of talking about how we feel and educating young people as to how to improve and sustain wellbeing (exercise and being active, mindfulness, getting involved, connecting with others, sleep, hydration/diet, learning new things and kindness) there are lots of actions taken throughout the year to raise awareness about mental health.
-This includes highlighting what students can do if they are worried about their mental health and signposting help within school alongside external agencies and internal staff who are Mental Health First Aiders.
-Students will be encouraged to speak to a member of staff, but they will also be made aware of the 'Report a Concern' form on AIM which they can use to ask for support.
+Our students' wellbeing is of utmost importance and as well as encouraging a culture of talking about how we feel and educating young people about how to improve and sustain wellbeing (exercise and being active, mindfulness, getting involved, connecting with others, sleep, hydration/diet, learning new things and kindness) there are lots of opportunities throughout the year to raise awareness about mental health.
+This includes highlighting what students can do if they are worried about their mental health and signposting help within school alongside external agencies.
+Students will be encouraged to speak to a member of staff, but they will also be made aware of the Report a Concern form on AIM which they can use to ask for support.